 “Easily the most popular and the shortest and easiest to write, the how-to article with its self-help variant gives instructions for how to do or be something or how to do it better,” writes Hamilton in Magazine Writing.

 - Make a rousing promise of success

 - Describe what you need in easy to follow instructions

 - Tell how to locate supplies

 - Make referrals to other sources

 - Have different definitions.
-In a profile, you use additional sources, such as friends, family, kids, neighbors, colleagues.
-In a profile, you interview the source him or herself.
+In a personality profile, you use additional sources, such as friends, family, kids, neighbors, colleagues.
+In an interview, you talk to the source him or herself – preferably in person.